Follow the Sun (film): Plot

-In 1949, on their way back to Fort Worth, Texas, to move into a home Valerie has bought for them, a bus drives head-on into their car on a fog-bound road.
-The film re-creates Hogan throwing himself in front of his wife to protect her, an act of selflessness that also saved him: The steering wheel impaled the driver's seat.

-At first, the police think Hogan is dead.
-He has crush injuries to his pelvis, legs and shoulder.
+In 1949, on a foggy drive to Fort Worth to a new home that Valerie has bought, they collide with a bus.
+Hogan throws himself in front of his wife to protect her, which also saves him, as the steering wheel impaled the driver's seat.
+Hogan has serious injuries to his pelvis, legs and shoulder.
 The doctors are afraid of clot formation and the necessary specialist is in New Orleans.
-Valerie calls Gen. Richardson and he arranges for a plane to fly there.
-The operations are successful, but there is a long road ahead.
-Dr. Graham (Roland Winters) suggests taking one hurdle at a time.
+Valerie calls Richardson and he arranges for a plane to fly there.
+The operations are successful, but Hogan faces a long road to recovery.

-Hogan is amazed by the outpouring of regard from his fans; his hospital room is flooded with flowers, cards and letters.
-"I should have taken my eye off the ball and taken a good look at people", he says.
-He'd like "to play just once more for the gallery."
-Chuck and Norma Williams, now happy together, come to the hospital room with golf legends Jimmy Demaret and Dr. Cary Middlecoff, who tell Hogan he is to be captain of the team when they go to England for the Ryder Cup, whether or not he can play.
+Hogan is amazed by the outpouring of wishes from his fans, His hospital room is flooded with flowers, cards and letters, and he wishes to play again for the benefit of the fans.
+Williams and his wife Norma, now happily reconciled, together, visit Hogan with golf legends Jimmy Demaret and Cary Middlecoff, who tell Hogan that he is to be captain of the team when they play against England for the Ryder Cup, regardless of whether he can play.